-To join TAG it costs $180, for the year.
+To join TAG it costs $180, per child for the year.
 This covers the cost of Shabbat morning programming, a siddur cover, and up to ten badges that you earn each year.
-If you opt into the weekday component, there will be additional fees to cover staff and supplies during the week.
-These fees will be comparable to other after-school activities.

 Once I’ve earned a TAG (badge), how and when will I receive my TAG?